Neutrino Fast Flavor Instability in three dimensions for a Neutron Star Merger

-Neutron Star Mergers (NSMs) are dramatic multi-messenger events producing a variety of signals, including gravitational waves, short gamma-ray bursts, electromagnetic afterglows and neutrinos.
+Neutron Star Mergers (NSMs) are dramatic multi messenger events producing a variety of observable signals.
 The first direct evidence for the synthesis of the heaviest elements --- the $r$-process or rapid-neutron-capture-process elements --- in neutron star mergers came from the optical/infrared emission (kilonova) associated with the first neutron star merger observed through gravitational waves, GW170817~\cite{2017PhRvL.119p1101A,2017ApJ...848L..13A,GBM:2017lvd,2017Sci...358.1559K,Cowperthwaite:2017dyu,2017Sci...358.1556C,2017ApJ...848L..32M,2017Natur.551...75S,2017ApJ...848L..16S,2017ApJ...848L..27T}.
 This kilonova light curve decayed on a relatively slow timescale, requiring the presence of lanthanides in the ejected matter~\cite{2013ApJ...775...18B,Kasen:2013xka}.
 This confirmed many decades of prediction that neutron star mergers would make $r$-process elements \cite{1974ApJ...192L.145L,1976ApJ...210..549L}.
 While the original proposal for $r$-process in NSMs required tidal stripping, there are now several additional types of ejecta that are proposed to make $r$-process elements in NSM, including the collisional ejecta~\cite{2013PhRvD..87b4001H,2018ApJ...869..130R}, viscous evaporation~\cite{2013MNRAS.435..502F} and magnetically-~\cite{Siegel:2017nub,Fernandez:2018kax} or neutrino-driven winds~\cite{Surman:2005kf,Perego2014}.
 As the neutrinos affect not only the thermal evolution of the neutron star merger, but also the number of neutrons available for capture in the ejecta~\cite{Surman:2003qt,Wanajo2014} and therefore the shape and magnitude of the kilonova signal, e.g., \cite{Zhu:2018oay,Barnes:2020nfi}, the investigation of the neutrino dynamics is of paramount importance.
+As neutrinos propagate through the media, their numbers, energies, momenta, and flavors will change as functions of time and position.
 In particular, an accurate accounting of the flavor of the neutrinos as a function of position and time is essential.